ArmDeveloperEcosystem/cmn-tools/README-arm-ds.md

 ==========================================

 Some of the tools will run in the Arm DS debugger as an alternative to running on the command line of the target.
+There are several reasons to do this:

+ - the system might not yet have booted to a state where it can run self-hosted scripts

+ - the user might want to combine CMN access with other low-level techniques like halting and single-stepping CPUs

+ - some CMN configuration information is normally only accessible to debug-level access

+On the other hand, running scripts from DS has less visibility into the software environment.
+It is also typically less performant to access CMN via JTAG than self-hosted, especially when retrieving large amounts of information.

-Generally, tools that access CMN directly will run under DS, while tools that use Linux PMU (perf) drivers will not.
+Generally, tools that access CMN directly will run under DS (as well as self-hosted), while tools that use Linux PMU (perf) drivers will only run self-hosted.

 The location of CMN interconnect(s) in memory must already be known.
 This can be determined by running the tools self-hosted,